The Dos and Don’ts of Marketing E-Newsletters

 You may need to re-think your list segmentation criteria and create different content for different types of customers.
 In the above scenario it may be more beneficial for the customer to know when new price lists are released and when your business will be closed (for holidays’ etc.).

-It is illegal to send unsolicited messages.
-You cannot just add someone to your mailing list, because you have identified them a prospective customer.
+Remember, it is illegal to send unsolicited messages.
+You cannot just add someone to your mailing list, because you have identified them a prospective customer or they have bought something from you.

-You must have consent before you can start sending.
+You must have consent (express or inferred) before you can start sending.

 Do Put a Lot of Thought into the Subject Header